belbert/VCVTB/The Book of VCVTB.md

 MultiPEOPLE_2_SQL
 ParallelPeople

-4.3 Using the Airflow Network Model: (Custom EnergyPlus Version)
+4.5 Using the Airflow Network Module: (Custom EnergyPlus Build)
 ---------
 **_This section is awaiting updates_**